 Furthermore, the principle gained through this discipline is that you do not have to rely on your strength to win the fight.

-It will help if you practice proper breathing and relaxation techniques, which are incredibly vital to master.
-Unfortunately, at the time, he was entirely out of character in all of these situations.
+It will help if you practice breathing and relaxation techniques, which are vital to master.
+Unfortunately, at the time, he was entirely out of character in these situations.

 Ed O’Neill’s Message to Those Starting BJJ After 40

-It necessitates a small amount of courage, especially if you are unfamiliar with the way jiu-jitsu is performed.
+Ed O’Neill proves you can have a successful martial arts career even if you start BJJ at 40.
+It necessitates a small amount of courage, especially if you are unfamiliar with how jiu-jitsu is performed.

 Others are apprehensive about learning Brazilian Jiu-Jitsu when they’re in their 40s or later because they can’t imagine themselves getting smashed by a teen who’s only 16 years old.